So you finally found me . . . .

 How do you know me?

 A little of my past might help.
 I was born and bred in Glasgow, growing up mostly in the south side, in Pollok.
 Schooldays were spent at Lourdes School there.
 For several years, I worked in the Royal Beatson Hospital’s Institute for Cancer Research, in Glasgow’s city centre.
 In 1975 I left Glasgow for Edinburgh and a career in Post Office Telecommunications, later British Telecom.
 I’m also a graduate (mathematics) of the University of Edinburgh.
 In 1986 I left Scotland for London and a big computing project with British Telecom.
 If you’re still not sure after these clues, just drop me a line anyway.

 How can you contact me?

 The email to use is alex_macphee AT hotmail DOT com.
 Just make the obvious substitutions, which are there to avoid being sucked in by these wicked spamsters.
-If our paths have crossed at any time, please drop me a note, even if it’s just to say ‘hello’ from a distance.
+If our paths have crossed at any time, please drop me a note.